 - 8 oz Gruyere Cheese, cut into cubes

 - 2 tbsp Almond Flour (or any regular or alternative flour)

 - 1 tsp Paprika

-- Preheat the Oven to 350°.
-In a large pot, add water and ¼ tsp of salt.
+- In a large pot, add water and ¼ tsp of salt.
 Bring the water to a boil.
-Pour the pasta noodles into the rolling water and reduce to medium-low heat.
+Pour the pasta noodles into the boiling water and reduce to medium-low heat.
 Cook the pasta until al dente.

 - Season the butternut squash with salt, pepper, and 1 tbsp of Olive oil.
 Roast the butternut squash in the oven for 25-30 minutes.
 Once the squash is fully roasted, place the squash in a blender and blend for 1-2 minutes. (feel free to use 1-2 tbsp of the Heavy Whipping cream to make the butternut squash puree smoother)

 - In a medium saucepan, melt butter over medium-low heat.
 (You do not want the butter to burn because the flavor will come up in the sauce).
 Stir in 2 tbsp Almond Flour (or any regular/alternative flour).
 Continuously stir to make a roux.

 - Slowly pour in the 2 cups of Heavy Whipping Cream into the roux, stirring continuously.
 Stir in the Italian Seasoning, Paprika, Oregano, Salt, Pepper, and minced Garlic.